tafifa/snappie-admin/README.md

 1. Fork and create a feature branch (`git checkout -b feature/awesome-improvement`).
 2. Follow PSR-12 and project conventions (Filament resource structure, dedicated services for complex logic).
-3. Add tests where the behaviour changes; run `php artisan test` before committing.
-4. Submit a pull request with a clear summary, screenshots for UI changes, and database migration notes if applicable.
+3. Submit a pull request with a clear summary, screenshots for UI changes, and database migration notes if applicable.

 ---